steg0/tabletool/src/main/resources/README.txt

       select table_name from all_tables \
       where table_name like upper('@@selection@@%')
   connections.<Name 1>.infoTemplate=<…>
+  connections.<Name 1>.initSql=<…>
   connections.<Name 1>.snippets.<Snippet Name 1>=<…>
 └─────────────────────────────────────────────────────────────────────┘

 More than one connection definition can occur in the file as long as the name part (after "connections.") is different.

-completionTemplate, infoTemplate, and snippets can be specified for drivers as well as connections, where for completionTemplate and infoTemplate the latter overrides the former.
+completionTemplate, infoTemplate, initSql and snippets can be specified for drivers as well as connections.
+Except in the case of snippets (which are merged) the latter overrides the former.

+initSql is a statement which will be executed whenever a matching connection is opened.
+There will be no output possibility for such statements.

 ▶ Actions in a notebook